Heavenly Stems and Earthly Branches - Full Guide

 - Hai: Ren, Jia

-Branches also carry seasonal qi: Yin–Mao is spring Wood; Si–Wu summer Fire; Shen–You autumn Metal; Hai–Zi winter Water; Chen–Xu–Chou–Wei are the four “seasonal” Earths.
-This drives waxing and waning of the elements—Wood is strongest in spring, Fire in summer—which underpins strong vs. weak Day Master analysis.
+Branches also carry seasonal qi: Yin-Mao are spring Wood; Si-Wu summer Fire; Shen-You autumn Metal; Hai-Zi winter Water; Chen-Xu-Chou-Wei are the four-season Earth branches.
+This directly drives elemental strength - Wood is strongest in spring, Fire in summer - so strong and weak judgments lean heavily on it.

-3. Stem–branch interplay: the real engine of the chart
+3. Stem-branch interplay: the engine of the chart

-- Same pillar: the stem and the hidden stems in its branch interact most directly.
+- Same pillar: the stem and the hidden stems in its own branch interact most directly.

-- Stem generation and control: Wood feeds Fire, Fire feeds Earth, and so on—outer flow of qi.
+- Stem generation and control: Wood feeds Fire, Fire feeds Earth, and so on - outward movement of qi.

 |---|---|---|---|---|---|---|---|---|---|

-In modern Bazi, Nayin mainly refines the feel of the natal element mix and character nuance.
-Treat it as supporting; main elements and hidden stems stay primary.
+In modern BaZi, Na Yin mainly refines the feel of natal elemental balance and character nuance.
+Treat it as auxiliary.
+The primary Five Elements and hidden stems still do the heavy lifting.

-Closing: stems and branches as your “living map”
+Closing: stems and branches as a living map

 Article index